cardboardcode/main/task-tracker/src/test/data/ManualTesting/TestScript.md

 **Expected**:<br>
 - Display Area will show message: `Listed all pending events`<br>
 - Image in List Statistics Panel will change.<br>
-- Task-list panel will display only 4 task cards.<br>
+- Task-list panel will display only task cards with two dates specified.<br>

 **Purpose**: Lists all deadlines<br>
 **Action**:<br>